IRCAD/sight/README.md

 > tested.
 If you are on this kind of platform and are able to build and use **Sight**, feel free to share with us your
 > success !

-> We use some fine tuned compiler flags (like `/arch:AVX`) to optimize and generate code specifically for CPUs that were
+> We use some fine tuned compiler flags (like `/arch:AVX2`) to optimize and generate code specifically for CPUs that
-> released around 2008 and later.
-It means, if your CPU is too old, **Sight** will crash at runtime because some CPU
+> were released around 2013 and later.
+It means, if your CPU is too old, **Sight** will crash at runtime because some
-> instructions are not implemented.
-In such situation, you can modify the default compiler flag directly in **Sight**
+> CPU instructions are not implemented.
+In such situation, you can modify hidden cmake variable `SIGHT_ARCH` at
-> CMake code.
+> configuring time or modify the default compiler flag directly in **Sight** CMake code.

 ## Applications